Paying for Cosmetology or Esthetician School

 College tuition payment plans are an option.
 Instead of paying tuition upfront at the beginning of the year, students pay tuition in installments.

 Payment plans are an excellent alternative to taking out loans since plans are generally interest-free.
-Check with your school for eligibility requirements and deadlines for enrollment periods.
+Check with your school for eligibility requirements and enrollment period deadlines.

 The Board of Cooperative Educational Services in Western Suffolk, Long Island, and Alexander Paul Institute of Hair Design offer no-interest payment plans.